 Beautiful deep garnet colored.
 Faint scents of blue fruit, baking spices, and wild berries.
 Lots of dark cherry, strawberry, black plums and a hint of smokiness on the palate.
 Tannins are very refined and nicely integrated.
-Excellent acidity and a very nice finish. — 6 months ago
+Excellent acidity and a very nice finish. — a year ago

 Very charming indeed 😎🤦🏻♂️ Dense and rich, yet surprising lithe.
 A real class act here.
 I've got nothing but good things to say about Lafon's recent vintages and this 16' was firing on all cylinders from the get-go.